JamesCalingo/sportventures/posts/2025-09-01_bkncyclones2.md

 As for Brooklyn FC, they ended up beating the defending champions the night I wanted to go, so it’s even more unfortunate that I had to miss it.
 Any potential trip to see them hasn’t happened yet as mentioned above, but I am still hoping to make the trip in October or November - and of course I’ll write about it here if/when it happens.

 Also, <a href="https://www.instagram.com/p/DOCtX1ujXMs/" target="blank">please check out this video I made from footage I recorded on the subway ride back to Penn Station I had to edit it FOUR times because it kept getting lost for some stupid reason</a> <sub>kthnxbai</sub>

 ---

-### ON DECK

-I forgot to mention this in the update post a few days ago, but expect things to SLOW DOWN here.
-Now that I've caught up, there's (currently) no "backlog" of old content to keep me uploading to this site (but what is keeping me busy: planning and prewriting future trips/posts).

----